wzcy/LSRE-2016--YI-CHEN-/Seminars/seminarnotes.md

 [3] Engineering and Managing Software RequirementsNgo-The A, Ruhe G [4]When product managers gamble with requirements: attitudes to value and riskFogelstrom N, Barney S, Aurum A, Hederstierna A Find Article2009
+3.
-3.[5]"Requirements Prioritization" Patrik Berander and Anneliese Andrews
+[5]"Requirements Prioritization" Patrik Berander and Anneliese Andrews [6] Wnuk K. Visualizing, Analyzing and Managing the Scope of Software Releases in Large-Scale Requirements Engineering[D].
+Lund University, 2012.

 Answer for question 1: